sedol1339/files/abstracts.md

 Hafner, D., Lee, K.-H., Fischer, I., & Abbeel, P. (2022).
 Deep Hierarchical Planning from Pixels. arXiv, 2206.04114.
 Retrieved from https://arxiv.org/abs/2206.04114v1

 Hinton, G. (2022).
 The Forward-Forward Algorithm: Some Preliminary Investigations. arXiv, 2212.13345.
 Retrieved from https://arxiv.org/abs/2212.13345v1

+Irie, K., Csordás, R., & Schmidhuber, J. (2022).
+The Dual Form of Neural Networks Revisited: Connecting Test Time Predictions to Training Patterns via Spotlights of Attention. arXiv, 2202.05798.
+Retrieved from https://arxiv.org/abs/2202.05798v2

+    - It is known that linear layers in NNs trained by GD can be expressed as a key/value/query-attention operation
+    - It stores training datapoints and outputs unnormalised dot attention over the entire training experience
+    - (none of the mathematical results we’ll discuss is novel)
+    - This dual formulation allows for visualising attention weights over all training patterns, given a test input
+    - This is not easy: the memory storage requirement forces us to conduct experiments with small datasets
+    - Our analysis is not applicable to models which are already trained
+    - We experiment on image classification (single-task, multi-task, continual learning) and language modeling
+    - We observe many interesting patterns in various scenarios

 Juneja, J., Bansal, R., Cho, K., Sedoc, J., & Saphra, N. (2022).
 Linear Connectivity Reveals Generalization Strategies. arXiv, 2205.12411.
 Retrieved from https://arxiv.org/abs/2205.12411v5